Reporting abuse

 About the scheme

 This is an administrative access scheme for the release of documents held by our Office relating to its DFO functions, and specifically reports of abuse within Defence.
-The scheme design helps the release of documents, in response to a specific request, outside the formal process set out in the Freedom of Information Act 1982 (FOI Act).
+The scheme design helps the release of certain documents, in response to a specific request, outside the formal process set out in the Freedom of Information Act 1982 (FOI Act).

 The purpose of this scheme is to deal with requests that could also be made under the FOI Act.